-The Company financial assets into the following categories: financial assets measured at amortized cost.
+The Company financial assets are financial assets measured at amortized cost.
 Only when the business model for managing financial assets is changed shall all affected financial assets be reclassified.

 (i) Financial assets measured at amortized cost

 A financial asset is measured at amortized cost if it meets both of the following conditions and is not designated as measured at fair value through profit or loss: